WelterDevelopment/ConTeXt-IDE-WinUI/README.md

 |      ...
 │
 ```
 Everything UI-related is in the "ConTeXt-IDE.Shared" folder.
 This might make the porting to .NET MAUI quite easy.

 ### ToDo
 If you want to contribute changes, here are some points that come to mind:

-#### Code cleanup
-- The PDF.JS viewer is currently located in ConTeXt-IDE.Shared (folders "Build" and "web").
-Thats quite a mess and the viewer should be wraped in a WebView2-based WinUI3-control like MonacoEditorComponent
-- The whole code looks quite messy (CodeMaid is not ready for Project Reunion and I'm too lazy to organize my classes...)

 #### Functions
-- Ability to atomaticaly download, install and update ConTeXt-compatible modules from CTAN.
+- Ability to download, install and update ConTeXt-compatible modules from CTAN.
 - The in-app ConTeXt Templates should be fetched from a GitHub-Page at runtime.
 - App localization: Provide basic language support for Spanish, French, Italian, German, ...
 - Graphical implementation of every compiler parameter that is possible (for a parameter list see https://wiki.contextgarden.net/Context)

+#### Code cleanup
+- The PDF.JS viewer is currently located in ConTeXt-IDE.Shared (folders "Build" and "web").
+Thats quite a mess and the viewer should be wraped in a WebView2-based WinUI3-control like MonacoEditorComponent
+- MonacoEditorComponent is copied from https://github.com/hawkerm/monaco-editor-uwp/pull/32 and the containing monaco-editor folder is copied from https://www.npmjs.com/package/monaco-editor/v/0.20.0.
+I tweaked the monaco-editor 20.0 to be able to get syntax highlighting for context (see ConTeXt-IDE-WinUI\MonacoEditorComponent\monaco-editor\min\vs\basic-languages\context\context.js).
+Registering the context language should be done outside of MonacoEditorComponent so that it is more easy to update monaco-editor.
+- The whole code looks quite messy (CodeMaid is not ready for Project Reunion and I'm too lazy to organize my classes...).
+- Lots of zombie code and fiddly workarounds.